django-bridge/django-bridge/README.md

     </a>
 </p>

-Django Render allows you to build fully client-rendered React applications backed by Django views.
+With Django Render, you can build fully client-rendered React applications that are backed by Django views.

-It also supports Django forms, session authentication and messages.
+You can create fast, user-friendly single-page-applications and use all components available in the React ecosystem, while keeping all application logic in Django.

 ## Key Features